OriLevi026/Video-To-Report-Generation-App/README.md

 - **Model Selection**: Users can select from various Claude/Google Gemini models for customized report generation.

 ## Getting Started
- - ## to use this you must own a Claude/Google gemini Api Key
+ - ## to use this you must own a Google gemini Api Key
 ### Prerequisites
 - Python 3.6 or higher
 - pip